dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-detailed-cases.md

 - Reverse engineering from inside Visual Studio with support for database projects (`.dacpac`).
 Includes template-based code customizations.
 - Visual inspection of DbContext with model graphing and scripting.
 - Management of migrations from within Visual Studio using a GUI.

+For a complete list of community tools and extensions, see: [EF Core Tools and Extensions](/ef/core/extensions/).

 ## Change tracking